philmorefkoung/TopoDerma/README.md

 # TopoDerma
 Code for the paper <br />

 Our project explores the application of topological deep learning to improve skin cancer classification across 4 diverse datasets.
-Through shared self-attention, CLS tokens are able to dynamically select and aggregate the best features from the topology and vision transformer inputs. <br />
+Through shared self-attention, CLS tokens are able to dynamically select and aggregate the best features from the context-aware persistent homology tokens and vision transformer tokens. <br />

 ## Table of Contents
 * [Installation](#installation)